hgaiser/moonshine/README.md

 By combining the `run_before` and `run_after` configuration fields, we can change resolution and launch a game when the application starts and reset to the default resolution when the application ends.

-A simple example is given in `config.toml`:
+A simple example is given below:

 ```toml
 [[application]]